Armchair Activist

 There are many organizations that have started letter writing campaigns to encourage people to get to the polls.
 Studies have shown that postcards or letters addressed to individuals actually do increase voting.

-The SML Democrats and both the Bedford and Franklin County Democratic Committees have postcard writing sessions which you can attend.
+The SML Democrats and both the Bedford and Franklin County Democratic Committees schedule postcard writing sessions for elections.
 They are a fun, social opportunity as well if you join a group session.
 Information will be posted at the appropriate time, usually in summer months.

 There are also organizations that target populations in many states to encourage turnout for hotly contested elections.
 Depending on your interest, you could commit to writing 10, 20 or 100 notes to encourage people to vote for various reasons.
 Environmental, health care, women’s rights, children’s needs, legal issues, racism issues, etc., are all topics with organizations behind these causes that will enlist your help and offer letter-writing tips.
 Whatever your interest is, you can find a place that needs your help to get voters motivated enough to hit the polls.
 Some examples are listed above, under the “What other people are saying” headline.